tty-pt/metal/README.md

 And METAL FATE ROCKS.

 # Plans
-Support both WebAssembly and asm.js.
+Compile time option to choose between WebAssembly and asm.js.